-If you thought the numerous US University scams and images of students walking around with radio tags around their ankles would have opened up the eyes of Indian applicants, think again.
+If you thought the numerous US University scams and images of students walking around with radio tags around their ankles would have opened up the eyes of higher education aspirants, think again.

-There are a whole lot ‘immigration consultants’ and ‘educational advisors’ still out there selling their wares (and over-hyped dreams) to gullible Indian guys who think a little investment (which usually runs into lakhs of rupees) can get them into the land of opportunities, burgers and dollars.
+There are a whole lot ‘immigration consultants’ and ‘educational advisors’ still out there selling their wares (and over-hyped dreams) to gullible applicants who think a little investment (which usually runs into lakhs of rupees) can get them into the land of opportunities, burgers and dollars.

 Not all the candidates fall in the innocent category though.
 Some get into it knowing all the risks involved.